Erickramirez/RoboND-DeepLearning-Project/README.md

 # RoboND-DeepLearning-Project
-This project is using a Fully Convolutional Network (FCN) for semantig segmentation  in order to label the pixels of a person to follow  (to identify and track a target) up in images.
-I tested with several combination of epochs, batch sizes, learning rates among otheres.
+This project is using a Fully Convolutional Network (FCN) for semantig segmentation  in order to label the pixels of a person to follow  up (to identify and track a target) in images.
 A  deep neural network  has been trained to identify and track a target in simulation.
 So-called “follow me” applications like this are key to many fields of robotics and the very same techniques you apply here could be extended to scenarios like advanced cruise control in autonomous vehicles or human-robot collaboration in industry.

 In a Fully Convolutional Layer (FCN) consist of  parts: